Search features

 Ball Email Email More info More Info

 ECON 460.
 INDEPENDENT STUDY.
 Individual study of special topics in economics.
 Senior standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two, or three hours.
+One, two, or three hours.

 a section of the INDEPENDENT STUDY course in Economics - ECON